Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

 The flock of locals with bikes will be a clear sign that you’re in the right place.

-And trust me, this Amsterdam day trip is worth it.
+And yes, this Amsterdam day trip is worth it.

 Not only is the ferry free, but the ride is short.
 Like 15 minutes short.